FOLUSO AGBAJE

 Nikki May

-Amazon Reviewer
+Goodreads Reviewer

 'Written in a warm, compassionate voice, Foluso Agbaje’s The Parlour Wife is a harmonious marriage of historical events and memorable characters'

-Author of The Bad Immigrant
+Author of Good-for-Nothing-Girl

 Sefi Atta